 5. Add mushroom slices and cook until they start to soften.

 6. Incorporate peas or other vegetables and cook until they are thawed (if frozen) and warm, mushrooms are brown and soft, and onions are clear and soft.
 Sprinkle in granulated garlic, salt, and pepper to taste.

-7. Turn heat to low and add cream of mushroom soup.
-If making your own cream sauce do the following: Heat 2 Tablespoons of butter in skillet.
+7. Turn the heat to low and add cream of mushroom soup.
+If making your own cream sauce do the following: Heat 2 Tablespoons of butter in a skillet.
 Add 2 Tablespoons of flour and whisk together until flour is absorbed.
 Add 2 cups of heavy cream, half and half, or milk by slowly pouring in a stream, stirring constantly.
-If sauce becomes too thick or thin add more flour or liquid to get to a thick, smooth but not gloppy consistency.
+If the sauce becomes too thick or thin add more flour or liquid to get to a thick, smooth but not gloppy consistency.
 (You want your turkey casserole should be creamy and moist.).